NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 Figure 18.
 EnergyPlus EPW CSV Data Records (spreadsheet view)

 The above figure shows how the data periods header record and the individual data records look when opened in a spread sheet.
 Again, the headers are shown in bold.
-Note that there are two header records for the data records – one with short names – one with longer more descriptive names.
+Note that there are two header records for the data records - one with short names - one with longer more descriptive names.

 Missing Weather File Data
 -------------------------

-The following data contains “missing” descriptors; a new concept not introduced previously in our IDD conventions.
-In this case, it will be processed as though those values are “missing” in the weather conversions.
-This may not always be desirable though the weather processor will fill in “missing” value with something “appropriate”.
+The following data contains "missing" descriptors; a new concept not introduced previously in our IDD conventions.
+In this case, it will be processed as though those values are "missing" in the weather conversions.
+This may not always be desirable though the weather processor will fill in "missing" value with something "appropriate".
 Eventually, these missing values will be available through the weather processor.
 Until then, the following are used for initial missing conditions.
-When a valid value is encountered from weather data, however, it will become the new “missing” replacement value:
+When a valid value is encountered from weather data, however, it will become the new "missing" replacement value:

 Table 17.
 Missing weather replacement values